 Since 1999, the StreamTeam has coordinated a large scale community celebration for Earth Day.
 Each year, hundreds of people join the team to plant native trees along our waterways, protecting local water quality and quantity.

-The StreamTeam celebrated its 15th annual event on Saturday, April 19, at the Salmon Creek Greenway.
+The StreamTeam will celebrate its 16th annual event on Saturday, April 18, at the Salmon Creek Greenway.

 Volunteers celebrate Earth Day by planting native trees and enjoying the EcoFair with free children's activities, live music and entertainment.
+Volunteers completing a 4-hour shift will receive a free lunch from Tommy O's and a free t-shirt.
 More than 300 volunteers came together to celebrate Earth Day last year.
 Here are the ways volunteers and families were involved in the Stream Team's Earth Day Celebration:

 EcoFair: Free family friendly event with live entertainment and engaging activities for all ages!